spatie/ray/docs/usage/laravel.md

 ![screenshot](/docs/ray/v1/images/model.jpg)

-The `model` function an also accept multiple models.
+The `model` function can also accept multiple models.

 ```php
 // all of these models will be displayed in Ray